 Backfill Placement for Gravity Walls

-Backfill according to section 206, Excavation and Backfill of Structures, of the 2012 Michigan Department of Transportation Standard Specifications for Construction and according to the Gravity Wall Special Provision.
+Backfill according to section 206, Excavation and Backfill of Structures, of the 2020 MDOT Standard Specifications for Construction and according to the Gravity Wall Special Provision.

 Backfill Placement for Mechanically Stabilized Earth (MSE) Walls

-Backfill according to section 206, Excavation and Backfill of Structures, of the 2012 Michigan Department of Transportation Standard Specifications for Construction and according to the MSE Wall Special Provision.
+Backfill according to section 206, Excavation and Backfill of Structures, of the 2020 MDOT Standard Specifications for Construction and according to the MSE Wall Special Provision.

 Measurement and Payment

+The completed work, as described, will be measured and paid for at the contract unit price using the following pay item:

 Pay Item Pay Unit

-Backfill, Select, RCOC………………………………………………………………………Cubic Yard
+Backfill, Select, RCOC…….………………………………………………..Cubic Yard

 The Engineer will base payment for Backfill, Select, RCOC on plan quantity, in accordance with subsection 109.01.A.
 The Engineer will not measure material placed outside the maximum pay limits shown on the plans.
-Payment for Backfill, Select, RCOC includes all equipment, materials, and labor to furnish, place, and compact backfill material.
+Payment for Backfill, Select, RCOC includes all equipment, materials, Contractor testing/certification of materials, and labor to furnish, place, and compact backfill material. the material.

-Payment for Backfill, Select, RCOC also includes Contractor testing and certifying of the material.